• Skip to primary navigation

 The meat is coated in salt and sauce while cooking to keep the meat moist on the inside.
 “Yakiton” is the same cooking method, but with pork instead of chicken.

-Shabu-shabu
+5. Shabu-shabu

 Shabu-shabu is a hot pot cooking method in which thinly sliced meats and vegetables are cooked piece by piece in a pot of boiling water, then eaten with dipping sauces and rice.
 Much like fondue, hot pot cooking is meant to be part of the communal dining experience, with individual diners cooking their own meat.

-Sukiyaki
+6. Sukiyaki

-Whereas shabu-shabu is served with dipping sauce and rice, sukiyaki is served with noodles, which are cooked in the leftover broth.
+Whereas shabu-shabu is served with dipping sauce and rice, sukiyaki is served with noodles, which are cooked in leftover broth.

-Sushi and Sashimi
+7. Sushi and Sashimi

-While sushi can contain a multitude of ingredients- from traditional raw fish and vegetables, to fusion takes with Spam or even chocolate- the key component is sushi rice.
+While sushi can contain a multitude of ingredients- from traditional raw fish and vegetables to fusion takes with Spam or even chocolate- the key component is sushi rice.
 Sushi rice is prepared with vinegar, sugar, and salt to give a unique flavor profile and to make the rice malleable enough to shape into rolls.

 Sushi can be as simple as a piece of fish served atop a small mound of sushi rice, or as elaborate as a roll with many components.
 Traditional sushi is rolled with seaweed, but modern adaptations have included soy paper, cucumbers, and more.